Shareholder value: Layoff practices

 The aforementioned status of workers faces criticism when looking at how this "reduced pension matching" loophole becomes manipulated.
 If laid off before the pre-pension matching period is complete, there is no compensation.
 Furthermore, mass layoffs have affected companies in the home headquarters with many jobs either going overseas or being hired out to contractors from similar positions to those that were laid off for lower benefits and protections as critics and experts have noted.
 According to economic experts and critics alike, the downsize-and-distribute model invoked by SV theory extracts value and then further ingrains employee instability and greater income inequality.

 Company criticisms

 End of corporate responsibility

-In Milton Friedman's seminal piece advocating for shareholder value titled "The Social Responsibility of Business Is to Increase Its Profits" makes the argument that the business of business is its business.
-Friedman's postulation suggests that if social responsibility and profit run counterintuitive, pick the latter.
-By prioritizing the accumulation of wealth by all means, it uncomplicated other responsibilities that may have a hindrance to achieving this goal.
+In Milton Friedman's seminal piece advocating for shareholder value titled "The Social Responsibility of Business Is to Increase Its Profits", he makes the argument that the business of business is its business.
+Friedman's postulation suggests that if social responsibility and profit run counterintuitively, pick the latter.
+By prioritizing the accumulation of wealth by all means, it uncomplicates other responsibilities that may have a hindrance to achieving this goal.
 Some responsibilities include, but are not limited to: community development, employee investment, worker benefits, research and development, and more.
-These responsibilities are attributed to being long term and do not immediately satisfy the short term – and mainstream – interpretation of shareholder value.
+These responsibilities are attributed to being long-term and do not immediately satisfy the short-term – and mainstream – interpretation of shareholder value.